nuejs/nue/packages/nuejs.org/docs/single-page-applications.md

 You can re-use the same global CSS code that is already present in your content-heavy website.
 This further reduces the amount of code you need to write.

-But most importantly: your styling code, its motion and other effects are shared by both systems and are fully compliant with your design system.
+But most importantly: Your styling code, its motion and other effects are shared by both systems and are fully compliant with your design system.

 ## Get notified